thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 My question was something like this: How do you find time to keep getting better at your job while still giving enough quality time to your family and friends ?

 Almost everyone I talked to had his own approach to the problem.
-But I was able to group all those different approaches into three main insights:
+But I was able to group all those different approaches into three group:

-1. Learn on my own time
+1. Learn by experience
-2. Learn by experience
+2. Learn on my own time
 3. Learn proactively on company time

 ## Learning by experience